-Dynamic Digital Signage for Schools
+Dynamic Digital Signage for Schools and Education

-Digital displays have become a common sight with rising popularity of digital signage for schools, colleges and universities.
+Digital displays have become a common sight with rising popularity of digital signage in schools, colleges and universities.
 In fact, learning institutions around the world have been deploying digital displays at an increasingly rapid pace.

 In this article, we’ll explore some of the current digital signage trends in education, and look at where the industry is headed.

 Kids who grew up with smartphones and tablets are used to a digitally connected world.
 In fact, they expect the easy access to information that digital devices offer.
 Digital displays provide a new channel that educators can use to reach students in and around campus.
 This channel doesn’t replace personal devices like smartphones, tablets and laptops.
 It complements them.